andreaslink-de/LED-Matrix-Clock/README.md

 ## Case

-The case is 3D printed and the STL is also available [here](./case/Clock-MainCase_LED-Matrix-ESP8266_v1.stl).
-Currently the back lid is missing, as I am still working on this one.
+The case is 3D printed and the STLs are also available.
+Please find the main case [here](./case/Clock-MainCase_LED-Matrix-ESP8266_v1.stl).
+A first version of the back lid is added [here](./case/Clock-BackLid_LED-Matrix-ESP8266_v1.stl) as well, but I am still working on this one (as I forgot a holder and hole for the SHT21 sensor \*facepalm\*).

 I have printed my case with common cheap black PLA on an Prusa MK3S and it is the first print shown on the pictures here.
-Print time was at around 5h.
+My print time was at around 5h to 6h.
+The back lid is screwed on the case by melting some M3 nuts into the holes before.
+I like things screwed and no clips, which can break :-).

+**Remind:** I recommand using plain _black PLA_ (or maybe PETG) to get the best effect of the LED matrix display shining though the front.
+I tried with white, but this was too bright for me.

-### Outstanding todos:
+### Outstanding todos

 - Optimze the clips at the touch sensors --> Make them slightly thinner
 - Slightly widen the USB Port hole
 - Upload finshed back lid and add more pictures
+- Add a sensor hole to the back lid

 ----------

 ## Pictures